Queen's Park Savannah: Magnificent Seven houses

 The western edge of the Savannah, along Maraval Road, is the location of the Magnificent Seven houses, a group of late-Victorian buildings built in an eccentric and flamboyant variety of styles.
 These are Queen's Royal College; the residences of the Anglican bishop (Hayes Court) and the Roman Catholic archbishop; Whitehall, once a private residence, now the office of the prime minister; Mille Fleurs, the future home of the Law Association; Roomor, an ornate black-and-white chateau-like building that remains a private residence; and Stollmeyer's Castle, a turreted house supposedly modelled on Balmoral Castle that is now being converted into subsidiary offices for the prime minister's staff.

 Open Air Food Court

 The Open Air Food Court is a night market at Queen's Park Savannah.
-It is the perfect spot to grab local food during the warm evenings in Port of Spain, whether doubles or corn soup, shawarmas/gyros or jerk chicken, bake and shark or shaved ice.
+It is a spot to grab local food during the warm evenings in Port of Spain, whether doubles or corn soup, shawarmas/gyros or jerk chicken, bake and shark or shaved ice.
 The stands start to set up in the early evening, and food is available from 18:00 at the earliest, with many of the stalls closing about 22:00.
-Some of the stands will sell out of popular dishes.
-There is a stall just outside the gates selling fresh coconut water.